 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-- medicine for epilepsy (fits or seizures) e.g. carbamazepine, phenytoin
+- medicines for epilepsy (fits or seizures) e.g. carbamazepine, phenytoin, phenobarbital

 - medicines to treat fungal infection e.g. ketoconazole, fluconazole